Ron Simonson

-Ron Simonson (born March 12, 1942) is a former American football coach.
+Ron Simonson (March 12, 1942 – June 15, 2024) was an American former gridiron football coach.
 He served as the head football coach at the University of Puget Sound from 1978 to 1984 and at the University of Northern Colorado from 1985 until 1988, compiling a career college football record of 66–48–1.
 He also held assistant coaching positions with the Winnipeg Blue Bombers of the Canadian Football League (CFL) and Oregon State.

 After retiring from football he began a career as an author.

+He died of Alzheimer's disease on June 15, 2024.